5 min read

 Baby Gets a Personality

-Four months is around the time things get interesting for dad.
+Four months is around the time things start to get interesting for dad.
 That’s when baby starts doing more than just feeding, pooping and sleeping.
-Namely, eye contact, smiling, and laughing.
+Namely: eye contact, smiling, and laughing.

-Actually, the smiling starts a little earlier (that GIF is from around two months) but it’s inconsistent and typically results from a bowel movement – which, as a dad, does fill me with warm and fuzzies.
+Actually, the smiling starts a little earlier (that GIF is from around two months) but it’s inconsistent and typically results from a bowel movement – which does fill me with warm and fuzzies.

 The good stuff though, is when you can make her laugh.